 - Emergency evacuation (due to a fire or other circumstance) should only be attempted as a last resort.

-- If escape is necessary, you must JUMP with feet tightly together (do not walk away from the car) and jump as many times as necessary to move safely away from the vehicle.
+- If escape is necessary, you must JUMP with feet tightly together (do not walk away from the car) and quickly jump as many times as necessary to move safely away from the vehicle.

 - Tires can explode so stay away from tires as you jump away.